CapricanDRJ/HadesStarCommunityData/docs/corp/d01a872035141501ad24bc84e5496d239d31d121774482b777bd8f2e03726d44/index.md

 ```
 Welcome to Crimson Dawn.
 Be active & have fun.
-Ask an officer about discord or join the conversation at https://disc
+Ask an officer about discord or join the conversation at [discord url
-ord.gg/j5GeqTEx6E
+]
 ```
 ### [Discord](https://discord.gg/j5GeqTEx6E)
 ### Whitestar Bonus ❌